Coronation of the Thai monarch: Constitutional monarchy

-Most recent
+Recent coronation

 On 1 December 2016 the President of the National Assembly formally invited Crown Prince Vajiralongkorn to ascend to the throne as king.
-Later that night Prime Minister Prayuth Chan-ocha said in a televised statement that the coronation would "be at his [the king's] discretion" and would not take place until after 26 October 2017, when the royal cremation of his father was planned.
+Later that night Prime Minister Prayuth Chan-ocha said in a televised statement that the coronation would "be at [the King's] discretion" and would not take place until after 26 October 2017, when the royal cremation of his father was planned.
 For most Thai people it was the first coronation in living memory.
-The date of the king's coronation was widely expected to signal the resumption of politics following a year-long mourning period for King Rama IX, with an election to follow soon after.
+The date of the King's coronation was widely expected to signal the resumption of politics following a year-long mourning period for King Rama IX, with an election to follow soon after.
 The date for a general election, in which the ruling junta, National Council for Peace and Order (who took power through a coup d'état in 2014), promised in a "road map" to civilian rule was to be postponed indefinitely until after the coronation ceremony was supposed to take place.
 However, some voiced doubts over this timeline and others were highly critical of the government's use of the coronation as a tool to delay the election, which was initially supposed to happen in 2016.
 Throughout 2018 several anti-government protests were held by various groups demanding an election as soon as possible, as the government had not set a firm date for the coronation and, subsequently, the election.

 It was not until 1 January 2019 that the government announced an official date for the coronation, which was to take place later that year from 4–6 May; a palace statement said: "His Majesty deems it fit to hold the coronation ceremony per royal traditions for the good fortune of the nation and the kingdom, to be enjoyed by the hopeful people".
-Over the three-day coronation, on 4 May, the king was to be anointed and crowned; on 5 May a royal procession takes place; and on 6 May the king grants an audience for the public and foreign dignitaries.
+Over the three-day coronation, on 4 May, the King was to be anointed and crowned; on 5 May, a royal procession takes place; and on 6 May, the King grants an audience for the public and foreign dignitaries.
 This announcement and the subsequent delay in the election prompted more protests.
-"There will be an election before coronation," Prime Minister Chan-ocha assured reporters by saying "We have to organize both things together, but we must give time to the coronation preparation first".
+"There will be an election before coronation," Prime Minister Chan-ocha assured reporters by saying "We have to organize both things together, but we must give time to the coronation preparation first."
 Despite promising not to delay the election date further, the planned election date was postponed from 29 February to 24 March.
 After the highly contentious general election was finally held, with the unofficial results showing no clear winner, the pro-military Palang Pracharat Party announced that it would not seek to negotiate with other parties to forge a coalition government because it wants to focus on the coronation.
 In April, the government announced that Songkran festivities were to be scaled down in order to avoid clashes with the coronation.